 First, Check for Diastasis Recti

 Before we get into how to fix it, assess yourself with a diastasis recti self-check.
 (Many doctors don’t check at your postpartum follow-up.)
-It’s important to understand how wide and deep your muscle separation is.
+Understanding the width and depth of your muscle separation is important to your healing process.

 Breathing to Strengthen Your Core